jwds1978/jwds1978.github.io/index.md

 <p>&nbsp;</p>
 ### Things that I Like and/or Use
 * <a href="{{ site.shortURL }}/Cryptopay" target="_blank" title="Cryptopay">Cryptopay</a>
-  * Spend bitcoins with a Visa Debit card.
-Get a bitcoin debit card with a 25% discount!
+  * Spend bitcoins with a Visa Debit card.&nbsp; Get a bitcoin debit card with a 25% discount!
 * <a href="{{ site.shortURL }}/FastMail" target="_blank" title="FastMail">FastMail</a>
   * Experience e-mail done right.
 * <a href="{{ site.shortURL }}/LastPass" target="_blank" title="LastPass">LastPass</a>
-    * Your last password&hellip; Just remember your master password and LastPass remembers the rest.
-The best way to manage passwords.
+    * Your last password&hellip;&nbsp; Just remember your master password and LastPass remembers the rest.&nbsp; The best way to manage passwords.
 * <a href="{{ site.shortURL }}/XDA-Depot" target="_blank" title="XDA Developers :: Depot">XDA Developers :: Depot</a>